marcelotduarte/cx_Freeze/doc/src/development/code_layout.rst

     application on Windows (GUI, console application or service).
 The base executable calls the initscript, which in turn calls the user's code.
   * ``util.c`` - Compiled functions for cx_Freeze itself.
 Compiles to
-    :mod:`cx_Freeze.util`.
+    :file:`cx_Freeze.util`.
 Functions are used only on Windows.